pombredanne/nxsc/README.md

 ***
 **First verion of NXSC is not published yet!
 I created this README and wiki, because I want you to saw capability of this script and how to use it in the future.**

-NXSC is a Python script for easy download, install and update software on Microsoft Windows operating systems
+NXSC is a Python script for easy download, install and update software on Microsoft Windows
 This script is similar to `apt-get` or `aptitude` in Debian/Ubuntu.

 NXSC uses [FileHippo.com](http://filehippo.com/) to search and install software.